Mongolia–Singapore relations: Cultural relations

 To commemorate 50 years of diplomatic relations between Singapore and Mongolia, SingPost and Mongol Post launched a joint stamp issue in November 2020.
 Previous philatelic relations occurred in 1994, when Mongol Post issued stamps for the International Stamp Exhibition held in Singapore.

+The Embassy of Mongolia in Singapore organised a 2-month Mongolian cultural exhibition, Chrysanthemum Charm, at Gardens by the Bay in September 2023.
+Besides 80 varieties of chrysanthemums and other flowers native to Mongolia, there were fully furnished life-sized Mongolian gers, models of native wildlife, and cultural performances by Mongolian artistes.

 Around 270 Mongolians live in Singapore; 7,196 Mongolians visited Singapore in 2017-2018.
 Around 20 Singaporeans live in Mongolia; 4,804 Singaporeans visited Mongolia in 2017-2018.
 A Singaporean living in Mongolia established a non-governmental organization in order to improve Mongolians' lives.